 I run solo but I have run with friends.
 When I’m out there I will see lone runners but I’ll also cross paths with a couple of people running together or see running club members training in the field.

 Running is great, solo or in groups.
 Some runners get more out of it if you leave them alone, running with their thoughts.
 Others prefer the comfort of like-minded runners who may be just a few friends or a larger group at your local running club.

-What are the benefits of group running?
+What are the benefits of running in groups?
 I can’t say it’s better or worse than solo running, it’s just different.
 Why do some people prefer the choice of running in groups?
 Do they know something that lone runners don’t?